2020 Scholarships – Apply Today!

 Dale Wilson and Susan Wilson Robertson (New Braunfels HS or Canyon HS) – To be applied to tuition, funds to be divided between the first two semesters of school; major in Fine Art (consisting of drawing, painting, art design, art history, etc.

-Gary Simon Memorial Scholarship (New Braunfels High School) – open to current graduating seniors at New Braunfels High School who have participated in NBHS athletics; demonstrate leadership qualities; demonstrates a love for the outdoors; and demonstrate school pride.
+Gary Simon Memorial Scholarship (New Braunfels High School) – open to current graduating seniors at New Braunfels High School who have participated in NBHS athletics; demonstrate leadership qualities; demonstrates a love for the outdoors; and demonstrates school pride.

 Walter & Noreen Sippel Scholarship Gift (New Braunfels High School) – Graduating senior at NBHS; Must have an overall “B” average; desire for further formal education at a 4-year accredited college or university; Demonstrates good citizenship; participation in school, community and church activities; participating in high school PE/sports activities for women; participation in high school vocational education programs; permanent resident within NBISD attendance boundaries